Abdelrhmansersawy/Abdelrhmansersawy/README.md

 **About me**

 - 💼 Compitative Programming
-- 📈 Study Data Structure and Algrothims
+- 📈 Studying now Data Structure and Algrothims
 - ❤️ I love sport and Games
 - 💬  Ask me about anything [here](https://www.linkedin.com/in/sersawy/)

 **Languages and Tools:**